yetulaxman/containers-workflows/_hands-on/day4/snakemake-singularity.md

 %runscript
 echo "This is as tutorial singularity/appatainer image"
 ```

-Build the image as below:
+Finally, build the container image as below:

 ```bash
 singularity build --fakeroot tutorial.sif tutorial.def
 ```
 ## Run snakemake rule inside of a singularity container

 Singularity/Apptainer is istalled on login and compute nodes on CSC computers. so no need to install it separately.
 Use * --use-singularity* flag to activate singularity environement and bind mount necessary disk space when usig snakemake workflows.
 This example relies on the user having some method for obtaining docker images that can be converted to singularity images.
 This example uses a publicly available dockerhub Fastqc image.
 A major caveat of using dockerhub is that if you run this example on a widely use cluster it is possible you will get an error.